 The bootcamp, which will take place between August 16 and August 19, 2022 in Portorož, will be organized for students aged between 16 and 25.
 The best individuals will have the opportunity to represent Slovenia at the European Cyber Security Challenge in Vienna.

 The team members will attend a boot camp, which will equip them with the necessary knowledge and skills.
-Team members will also be given mentoring by cybersecurity experts, who will guide and support them and offer professional assistance.
+Team members will also be given mentoring by cybersecurity experts, who will guide and support them as well as offer professional assistance.

-Slovenia will participate in European Cybersecurity Challenge (ECSC) for the second time this year.
+Slovenia will participate in European Cybersecurity Challenge (ECSC) for the third time.
 The ECSC is an initiative of the European Union Agency for Cyber Security (ENISA), in cooperation with 26 European countries, which aims to encourage cyber security talents across Europe and connect high-potential individuals with industry-leading organizations.
 The competition aims to encourage young IT professionals at an early age of their development, enabling them to succeed later as much needed professionals in global organizations.

 In 2021, in preparation for the ECSC, more than 17.000 young talents from across Europe took part in national cybersecurity challenges organized by local organizations, including a grand final in Prague, Czech Republic.
 There, contestants competed in tasks in the fields of cyber security, mobile security, crypto puzzles, reverse engineering, and forensics.
-This year’s competition will take place in Vienna, Austria, in September.
+This year’s competition will take place in Norway.

 To encourage even more people to get involved in cybersecurity and to sustainably support the objectives of the ECSC, this year’s OpenECSC will also be organized.
 Unlike the regular ECSC, which is limited to participants aged 25 or younger, OpenECSC is open to all people, regardless of age, background, or education.
 It gives everyone the opportunity to participate, demonstrate their knowledge and become part of the community.
 This is an invitation to all the world’s cyber security enthusiasts!